-The menu has the following options:
+The menu has the following options1:

 - Reset Max/Min: Clears the stored values for the maximum and minimum values returned by the addressable devices.
-These values are automatically cleared when the panel reboots. - Duplicates Check: This causes an immediate check to see if more than one device is using an address.
+These values are automatically cleared when the panel reboots. - Duplicates Check: This will cause an immediate check to see if more than one device is using an address.
 The panel automatically does this check on the hour. - LED Mode: This controls how the LEDs on the devices are used.
-There are three options: - -- OFF/FLASH: The device LEDs are normally off and flash when an alarm is reported.
-The flashing LED is reset when System Reset is pressed. - -- FLASH/ON: The device LEDs flash each time they are polled.
-They latch on in Alarm.
-The LEDs are reset when System Reset is pressed.
-Note: Due to current draw limitations, only the first 5 detectors on a circuit latch their LEDs.
-This has no effect on other panel operation. - -- OFF/ON: The LEDs are normally off and latch on in Alarm.
-The LEDs are reset when System Reset is pressed.
-Note: Due to current draw limitations, only the first 5 detectors on a circuit latch their LEDs.
-This has no effect on other panel operation. - -- RESET: This functions resets the LEDs to their off state.
+There are three options: - -- OFF/FLASH: The device LEDs are normally off and will flash when an alarm is reported.
+The flashing LED will be reset when System Reset is pressed. - -- FLASH/ON: The device LEDs flash each time they are polled.
+They will latch on in Alarm.
+The LEDs will be reset when System Reset is pressed.

+Note: Due to current draw limitations, only the first 5 detectors^a on a circuit will latch their LEDs.
+This has no effect on other panel operation.